 Why It Is Done

 An endometrial biopsy is done to check for cancer of the uterus.
 The test is also done if you have abnormal bleeding from your uterus.
 The test results show how your body's hormones are affecting the lining of the uterus, such as during menopause.

 How To Prepare

-You may want to take a pain reliever, such as ibuprofen (Advil or Motrin), 30 to 60 minutes before having the biopsy.
-This can help decrease any cramping pain that can be caused by the biopsy.
+- Ask your doctor if you should take a pain reliever, such as ibuprofen (Advil or Motrin), 30 to 60 minutes before the test.
+This can help reduce any cramping pain that the test can cause.